 Delivers great sound in the tradition of the old Polytone amps, just better.
 Portable - physically only large enough to hold the speaker and circuitry; weighs about 27 lbs [12.5 kilos].
 Retains Henriksen's unique 5-band EQ that's intuitively simple to use yet so effective.
 On-board Reverb.
-Phase reversal switch for easy feedback control.
 Worldwide 115v/230v operation.
+DI Out.
 And a protective vinyl cover.
 All this is standard equipment with the ALFRESCO.

 ... "the amp arrived today and it is everything I had hoped it would be.
 It sounds killer!
 Thanks for the wonderful support and awesome amp!" ...

 It seems that we're always brewing something interesting and Jazz guitar oriented here at our sound laboratory deep within the SOUNDISLANDMUSIC campus.
 In this case we wanted to explore liberating a solid state circuit from the seemingly ubiquitous closed box speaker cabinet designs.
 Meaning: what would happen if we combined the reliability of a proven analog solid state circuit with the open back speaker cabinet construction prevalent in tube amp combos?

 But why an open back cabinet?
 A few reasons: